 “I’ve done strategic planning quite a few times, and I don’t think I’ve ever been more confident that we’re reflecting what’s needed.
 I get confidence that people around the institution agree with that.
 And now what we need to do is execute.”

-Kwantlen is currently finalizing its Vision 2023 strategic plan and anticipates final sign-off in June 2018.
+Kwantlen finalized its Vision 2023 strategic plan for final sign-off in June 2018.